mercedesb/staffing-strategy/README.md

 ## Project setup
 This is a monorepo with a React app in the root and a Node Express server in the `server` directory.

 We are using a single `package.json` to manage package dependencies for both applications.
+React dependences are in `devDependencies` since the React app is built and served by the Express app.
+Regular `dependencies` are for buildtime and the Node server.

 ```
 yarn install